Feeling envious? Water your grass, please

 If the grass on the other side looks bright green, someone is definitely watering it.
 You water yours.

 Gratitude is not an activity.
 It is a heartfelt habit.
 Inculcate one.

 There will always be someone better than you.
 The race to become like someone is futile, therefore.
 What is the safe bet?
 BECOME YOURSELF.

 And if there is some serious shortcoming, try to be inspired rather than leave it to just being envious.
-You want a high flying career like hers?
-Go out and make your first move.
-You may be having the same talent like hers but talent needs to work hard too.
+Do you want a high-flying career like hers?
+Then, go out and make your first move.
+You may be having the same talent as hers, but talent needs to work hard too.
 Talent needs opportunity too.
 Find that for yourself.

 And take Facebook posts of others with a pinch of salt.